 Ingredients

-- 2-2½ lbs boneless pork shoulder or butt cut into large, equal portions about the size of your fist
+- 2 lbs boneless pork shoulder or butt cut into 4-6 pieces

 - 1 teaspoon dried parsley